solidjs-community/solid-primitives/packages/composite-effect/README.md

 `createCompositeEffect` - When used alone, it works as `createEffect(on())`.
 But it can be combined with a set of Modifiers extending it's functionality.

+`createCompositeComputed` - Similar to `createCompositeEffect`, but it uses `createComputed` instead.

-`createEffectModifier` - A utility for creating your own custom modifiers.
+`createModifier` - A utility for creating your own custom modifiers.
 Each available modifier has been made using this.

 [**List of officially available modifiers**](#available-modifiers)